 - Install insulating curtains.

-If you tend to host holiday dinners, Christmas parties, and out-of-town relatives, make sure you’re prepared ahead of time so you’re not stressed out the week prior.
+If you tend to host holiday dinners, Christmas parties, and out-of-town relatives, make sure you’re prepared for the holiday festivities so you’re not stressed out the week prior.

 Prepare your guestroom

 Make sure your guests feel at home with a guestroom that’s visitor-ready.
 Wash all the linens, deep clean the surfaces, sweep and vacuum the floors, and rid the room of any clutter or storage that’s found its way into the seldom-used space.